Jsparrow/dashboard/docs/README.md

 Thirteen new markers for existing rules are added to jSparrow.
 Thus, bringing the total number of jSparrow markers to 89.

+Here is an example of a jSparrow Marker that transforms a multi-line string literal concatenation into a text block:
 ![jSparrow Markers](/dashboard/img/use-text-block-marker-001.gif)

 ---